Willgerodt rearrangement

 The Willgerodt rearrangement or Willgerodt reaction is an organic reaction converting an aryl alkyl ketone, alkyne, or alkene to the corresponding amide by reaction with ammonium polysulfide, named after Conrad Willgerodt.
-The formation of the corresponding carboxylic acid is a side reaction.
+The formation of the corresponding carboxylic acid is a side reaction resulting from hydrolysis of the amide.
 When the alkyl group is an aliphatic chain (n typically 0 to 5), multiple reactions take place with the amide group always ending up at the terminal end.
+The net effect is thus migration of the carbonyl group to the end of the chain and oxidation.